jamesplease/redux-resource/docs/guides/crud-actions.md

 # CRUD Actions

-resourceful-redux exports Action types to help you create, read, update, and delete resources.
-Although these operations are different from one another, there are many similarities between the Actions for these operations in resourceful-redux.
+Resourceful Redux exports Action types to help you create, read, update, and delete resources.
+Although these operations are different from one another, there are many similarities between the Actions for these operations in Resourceful Redux.

 ### Action Sequences

 CRUD operations are usually asynchronous.
-In resourceful-redux, asynchronous operations are represented as a 'sequence' of Redux Actions.
+In Resourceful Redux, asynchronous operations are represented as a 'sequence' of Redux Actions.
 There is always a start Action, which updates the state with information about the request starting.
 Sometime later, there is an end Action, which will cause the state